Braves vs. Diamondbacks Player Props Betting Odds

 Acuna Stats

-- Acuna hopes to build on a two-game hitting streak in this matchup.
-During his last five outings he is hitting .333 with a double, two home runs, five walks and four RBI.
+- Acuna has hit safely in three straight games.
+In his last five games he is hitting .316 with two home runs, four walks and three RBI.

 Acuna Recent Games